Smart + Strong.

 Liz is Science Editor for Cancer Health, POZ, Hep and Real Health.
 She has been a health journalist and medical editor for more than 20 years, covering HIV, viral hepatitis, cancer and other health issues.

-AMG 510 shrank tumors in half of lung cancer patients with a mutation thought to be “undruggable.”
+MRTX849 shrank tumors in half of lung cancer patients with a common but difficult to target mutation.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.